 - Political sociology and social change

 Students also are required to maintain a portfolio that chronicles their progress through the major, and are advised to complete two courses in at least one of these subjects: anthropology, economics, geography, political science, or psychology.
-A second major in anthropology, business, health-related majors, psychology, social work, and sport studies combines well with the sociology major.
+A second major in anthropology, business, health-related majors, social work, psychology, or sport studies combines well with the sociology major.

 See Sociology in the UI General Catalog to learn more about the major and graduating with honors.